dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 DOSBox Staging won't interfere with them at all.
 Experienced users can certainly use multiple DOSBox variants on the same machine without problems, but if you're a beginner, we recommend to start with a clean slate to avoid confusing yourself.
-Uninstall all DOSBox versions from your machine first, then proceed with the installation steps.
+Make sure you've removed all other DOSBox versions from your machine first, then proceed with the DOSBox Staging installation steps.

 <h3>Windows</h3>